 - Bridge Resource Management, including but not limited to working with unlicensed members of the watch, navigating with pilot embarked, and coordinating with the engine room in the event of a propulsion or steering failure;

-- Principles of keeping a navigational watch (as prescribed in sections A–II/1 and A–II/2 of the STCW Code as amended), voyage planning, including mandatory routing and reporting systems; proper use of GMDSS to avoid false alerts, and application of International Collision Regulations;
+- Principles of keeping a navigational watch (as prescribed in section A–VIII/2 of the STCW Code, voyage planning, including mandatory routing and reporting systems; proper use of GMDSS to avoid false alerts, and application of International Collision Regulations;

 - Rest requirements and work hour limits which apply to seafarers engaged or employed on seagoing ships;

 - Conduct of shipboard drills to maintain competence in basic safety and proficiency in survival craft and rescue boats; and the role of the officer who participates as an instructor or assessor in on-board training and assessment programs;

 - Responsibilities when responding to persons in distress at sea;